- 2 cups half-and-half cream

 - 2 teaspoons vanilla extract

-- 6 to 8 medium peaches, peeled and sliced or 4 cups frozen unsweetened peach slices
+- 6 to 8 medium fresh peach, peeled and sliced or 4 cups frozen unsweetened peach slices

-- Place peaches in a blender, cover and process until pureed.
+- In a blender or food processor, puree peaches.
 Stir into the custard.
 Fill cylinder of ice cream freezer two-thirds full; freeze according to manufacturer's directions.

 - Refrigerate remaining mixture until ready to freeze, stirring before freezing each batch.
 Allow to ripen in ice cream freezer or firm up in the refrigerator freezer for 2-4 hours before serving.
 Yield: about 3 quarts.